martinkruse/getting-and-cleaning-data/README.md

 # Requirements

 The script run_analysis.R requires the dataset to be downloaded and available on the computer run_analysis.R is to be used on.
 The dataset should be unpacked and the script run_analysis.R should be on the top level of the dataset.
 Further instructions on the usage of run_analysis.R can also be found as comments in the file itself.

 #Functionality of run_analysis.R

 The script extracts all data containing information about "mean" and "standard deviation" values from the testing and training datasets and merges them into one new data frame.
+It renames the labels of variables to make them more readable.
 Afterwards, it calculates the mean values for each parameter present in the new data frame based on two criteria:

   1. It calculates these values for every person that has participated in the study.
   2. For every person, it calculates the mean values for all parameters in six different categories of activities.

-Further information about the data and the variables can be found in CodeBook.md
+Further information about the data and the variables can be found in CodeBook.md.